aspose-pdf/Aspose.PDF-Documentation/cpp/release-notes/release-notes-2021/aspose-pdf-for-cpp-21-4-release-notes/_index.md

 This version of Aspose.PDF for C++ has a codebase of Aspose.PDF for .Net 21.4.

-Saving PDF documents to HTML format have been implemented.
+Saving PDF documents to HTML format has been implemented.

-Access Violation Error while saving PDF documents to DOCX format have been fixed.
+Access Violation Error while saving PDF documents to DOCX format has been fixed.

 ## Public API and Backward Incompatible Changes